remark-reference-links

 API

-Plugin to change links and images to references with separate definitions.
-There are no options.
+Change links and images to references with separate definitions.

 Types